"Nov. 6, 2012 -- The FDA has approved Pfizer's Xeljanz (tofacitinib), a first-of-its-kind treatment for rheumatoid arthritis.

-Opportunistic infections due to bacterial, mycobacterial, invasive fungal, viral, or parasitic organisms including aspergillosis, blastomycosis, candidiasis, coccidioidomycosis, histoplasmosis, legionellosis, listeriosis, pneumocystosis, and tuberculosis have been reported with TNF-blockers.
+Opportunistic infections due to bacterial, mycobacterial, invasive fungal, viral, or parasitic organisms including aspergillosis, blastomycosis, candidiasis, coccidioidomycosis, histoplasmosis, legionellosis, listeriosis, pneumocystosis, and tuberculosis have been reported with TNF blockers.
 Patients have frequently presented with disseminated rather than localized disease.
-The concomitant use of a TNF-blocker and abatacept or anakinra was associated with a higher risk of serious infections; therefore, the concomitant use of SIMPONI and these biologic products is not recommended [see Use with Abatacept and Use with Anakinra and DRUG INTERACTIONS].
+The concomitant use of a TNF blocker and abatacept or anakinra was associated with a higher risk of serious infections; therefore, the concomitant use of SIMPONI and these biologic products is not recommended [see Autoimmunity, Use with Abatacept and DRUG INTERACTIONS].

 Treatment with SIMPONI should not be initiated in patients with an active infection, including clinically important localized infections.
 Patients greater than 65 years of age, patients with co-morbid conditions and/or patients taking concomitant immunosuppressants such as corticosteroids or methotrexate may be at greater risk of infection.
-The risks and benefits of treatment should be considered prior to initiating SIMPONI in patients:
+Consider the risks and benefits of treatment prior to initiating SIMPONI in patients:

 - with chronic or recurrent infection;

 - with a history of an opportunistic infection;

 - who have resided or traveled in areas of endemic tuberculosis or endemic mycoses, such as histoplasmosis, coccidioidomycosis, or blastomycosis; or

 - with underlying conditions that may predispose them to infection.